Welcome Aboard

 2021 Platform replacement design kickoff

-2022 Track and Signal design completion
+2024 Track and signal design completion

-2026 Platform replacement completion
+2026 Platform replacement begins

 Current CCJPA Board Members